Patrick Angel is committed to upholding what is right and seeking justice for those

 More than anything, though, he enjoys spending quality time with

-his wife Amy and his eight year old daughter.
+his wife Amy and his eleven year old daughter.

 "True, we build no bridges.
 We raise no towers.
 We construct no engines.